Huitzilopochtli45/fred-trade-analysis/data/raw/real-economy/real-economy.md

-# Create detailed descriptions of each real economy metric in markdown format

 # 📘 Real Economy Series — Definitions & Methodology

 This document provides descriptions and interpretive guidance for the macroeconomic indicators saved under `/data/raw/real-economy`.
 These series capture the output and production activity across the U.S. economy, with a focus on both aggregate and sector-specific real indicators.